elastic/kibana/packages/kbn-lens-embeddable-utils/README.md

 #### Variations of the XY Chart

-To create an XY chart, use the `XYChart` class and provide the required configuration.
-Here's an example:
+XYChart has different series type variations.
+Here is an example of how to build a line (default) and area charts

-#### Line
+#### Line chart

 ```ts
 const xyChart = new XYChart({